minmx/sc_de_assignment/README.md

 2. Filter for "good" category in [quality] column
 3. Forward fill values for missing timestamps
 4. Scale data to between 0 and 1 for each sensor

+## Part 2
+Create frontend framework using Dash on Python to display line chart and deploy app on a Docker container